stampedai/handbook/Employment Policies/Salary and Equity Compensation.md

 #Salary and Equity Compensation

-The following policy will apply to compensation offers for the first 10 employees at Stamped.
-After we have hired 10 people, we will likely revise the salary rubric and equity amount.
+The following policy will apply to compensation offers for the first [TODO] employees at Stamped.
+After we have hired [TODO] people, we will likely revise the salary rubric and equity amount.

 ##Salary